Approach to Quality Assurance, Safety and Reliability

 The Lion Group is expanding operations across Asia in line with its mission of providing excellent goods and services useful for customers’ daily lives.
 In recent years, the volume of intercompany import and export business between overseas Group companies has been expanding.
 At the same time, there is a growing trend toward tighter regulations internationally, increasing the importance of greater coordination among quality management staff in each country.

 In light of these changes, in July 2018, we held the first Asia QA* Meeting, bringing together import, export and quality management staff from overseas Group companies.
-We held the meeting again in 2019, with discussions focusing mainly on the status of operations and issues on the ground as well as the creation of a system for coordination going forward, with the aim of reinforcing the Group-wide quality assurance system.
+We held the meeting again in 2019 and remotely in 2020, with discussions focusing mainly on the status of operations and issues on the ground as well as the creation of a system for coordination going forward, with the aim of reinforcing the Group-wide quality assurance system.

 Going forward, we will continue to implement initiatives like this, striving to provide better products and services to customers in all the countries where we do business.